danvk/aoc2023/README.md

 Using a hash map was a real mistake for part 2 -- I assumed there would be some fanout of ghosts, but really you'll always have a fixed number of ghosts and using hash maps in Zig complicates absolutely everything.

 Killed after 110,440,000 steps.
+In optimized mode, it ended with "killed" after 744,400,000 steps.
+I don't know what that means.

+There are six starting ghosts.
+There are 790 nodes, so they must wind up in cycles.
+Maybe I should just try to find the cycles.

 ### Day 7